arvest-data-in-context/ml-notebooks/README.md

 1. Go to [Google Colabs](https://colab.research.google.com/).

-2. File > Open notebook > GitHub > Paste the url of this repo (https://github.com/arvest-data-in-context/ml-notebooks).
+2. File > Open notebook > GitHub > Paste the url of this repo (https://github.com/arvest-data-in-context/ml-notebooks) (make sure to choose the `main` branch, and not `jupyter`).

-3. Run the notebook you want from the [colab](/colab/) folder.
+3. Choose a notebook to run.

 ### In JupyterLab

-1. Clone or download this repo onto your machine.
+1. Clone or download this repo onto your machine (make sure to choose the `jupyter` branch, and not `main`).

 2. Download [Anaconda](https://www.anaconda.com/).

 3. Launch JupyterLab from the Anaconda-Navigator.

-4. Run the notebook you want from the [jupyter](/jupyter/) folder.
+4. Choose a notebook to run.

 ## 3. Projects